-Any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.
+Sex Offenses: Any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.
+Under the Clery Act, the four defined sex offenses for which crime statistics must be collected on Clery geography are: rape, fondling, incest and statutory rape.